Magnus Hellberg: Playing career

 Hellberg was called up to the NHL three times during the 2016–17 season; the first call-up came on 15 January 2017 after Raanta suffered a lower-body injury against the Montreal Canadiens.
 As a result, Hellberg was called up to the NHL to back up Lundqvist for one week while Raanta recovered.
-Hellberg took the ice once as he replaced Lundqvist during the third period of the Rangers 17 January game against the Dallas Stars; the Rangers lost the game 7–6 despite rallying from a 7–3 deficit.
+Hellberg took the ice once as he replaced Lundqvist during the third period of the 17 January game against the Dallas Stars; the Rangers lost the game 7–6 despite rallying from a 7–3 deficit.
 He was called up again in March after Lundqvist suffered a hip injury.
 He served as Raanta's backup for five games but did not see any ice time.
 Hellberg was called up a third time for a season-ending back-to-back set of games after Raanta suffered another lower-body injury.
 Hellberg sat on the bench as Lundqvist's backup in the first game (a 3–1 loss to the Ottawa Senators), but Hellberg made his first NHL start in the second game (Rangers' season finale) against the Pittsburgh Penguins.
 He stopped 22 of 24 shots as the Rangers won the game 3–2.

-As an impending free agent, Hellberg left the NHL and signed a one-year contract to be the starting goaltender of Chinese club, Kunlun Red Star of the KHL, on 25 May 2017.
+As an impending free agent, Hellberg left the NHL and signed a one-year contract to be the starting goaltender of Chinese club, Kunlun Red Star of the Kontinental Hockey League (KHL), on 25 May 2017.
 In the 2017–18 season, despite registering just 16 wins in 51 games, Hellberg was a standout for the underperforming Kunlun, posting a .926 save percentage.
 Having earlier signed a one-year extension with Kunlun during the season, Hellberg was traded the following off-season by the Red Star to perennial contending club, SKA Saint Petersburg, in exchange for financial compensation on 28 May 2018.

 After three stellar seasons with SKA Saint Petersburg, Hellberg left the club at the conclusion of his contract and opted to continue in the KHL by agreeing to a one-year deal with HC Sochi on 15 June 2021.
 In the 2021–22 season, posted a respectable 2.42 goals-against average, and a .917 save percentage for five shutouts in 37 games with Sochi.
-Unable to help Sochi qualify for the post-season, Hellberg signed a one-year contract in a return to the NHL for the remainder of the Detroit Red Wings' season on 13 April 2022.
+Unable to help Sochi qualify for the postseason, Hellberg signed a one-year contract in a return to the NHL for the remainder of the Detroit Red Wings' season on 13 April 2022.
+He made one appearance, starting Detroit's season finale on 29 April, a 5–3 win over the New Jersey Devils.